Upgrade to remove ads

 🗑

 The type of active transport where a cell uses energy to EXPORT large amounts of materials OUT OF the cell using a vesicle (ex.
-Nerve cells release neurotransmitters to pass signals to the brain) show
+Nerve cells release neurotransmitters to pass signals to the brain) exocytosis

 🗑

-gives rise to many IDENTICAL cells show
+gives rise to many IDENTICAL cells cell division

 🗑